ARTISTS

 Gérard de Haro

 As important as musicians obviously are for bringing a composer's music to life, yet another element needs to be involved in producing a recording, on a technical level as well as on a creative one.
 Recording engineer Gérard de Haro (together with partner Nicolas Baillard) and his state-of-the-art La Buissonne studios at Pernes-les-Fontaines in the South of France, provide just that for Mantler's productions.
-Starting with the Concertos album in 2007, they continued to work together on For Two, The Jazz Composer's Orchestra Update, Comment c'est and, most recently, his Orchestra Suites project (yet to be released).
+Starting with the Concertos album in 2007, they continued to work together on For Two, The Jazz Composer's Orchestra Update, Comment c'est and, most recently, his CODA - Orchestra Suites project).
 De Haro's technical proficiency, paired with an exceptional understanding and genuine love of all kinds of music, has expanded the traditional role of the "recording engineer" as we know it and has made him an essential part of Mantler's musical universe.

 Christoph Cech

 Most of Mantler's productions involve larger ensembles, ranging from chamber orchestras of varying sizes to jazz big band.
 Their realizations in both performing as well as recording contexts could only come to perfection under the guide of a competent and enthusiastic conductor.
 Multi-talented Christoph Cech - musician, orchestra leader, conductor, teacher, and composer in his own right - has not only been the perfect, but indispensible companion to bring Mantler's often difficult music to its fruition.
-Their collaboration began in 2012, with the première of Chamber Music Eight with the Max Brand Ensemble, continuing with the Jazz Composer's Orchestra Update project featuring Cech's own Nouvelle Cuisine Big Band, and on to the song cycle Comment C'est, finally arriving at their most recent work together, the Orchestra Suites.
+Their collaboration began in 2012, with the première of Chamber Music Eight with the Max Brand Ensemble, continuing with the Jazz Composer's Orchestra Update project featuring Cech's own Nouvelle Cuisine Big Band, and on to the song cycle Comment C'est, finally arriving at their most recent work together, the CODA - Orchestra Suites.

 Samuel Beckett